h3rald/h3/docs/md/overview.md

 Have a look at the code of a [simple todo list](https://github.com/h3rald/h3/tree/master/docs/example) ([demo](https://h3.js.org/example/index.html)) with several components, a store and some routing.

+### No, I meant a real web application...

+OK, have a look at [litepad.h3rald.com](https://litepad.h3rald.com) &mdash; it's a powerful notepad application that demonstrates how to create custom controls, route components, forms, and integrate third-party tools.
+The code is of course [on GitHub](https://github.com/h3rald/litepad)

 ### Can I use it then, no strings attached?

 Yes.
 It's [MIT-licensed](https://github.com/h3rald/h3/blob/master/LICENSE).